 Business Property Insurance

-Commercial property insurance (or business property insurance) is recommended for any business that owns or leases a physical location.
+Commercial property insurance (or business property insurance) is recommended for any business owners that lease or own a physical location, such as an office building.
 Commercial property insurance can cover several types of buildings, including warehouses, offices, auto garages, and more.

 Property insurance usually covers physical damage to your building that's caused by vandalism, theft, fire, and storms.
 It covers the contents of your building, which can include furniture, inventory, and equipment (like computers and other electronics), as well as personal property.